 Mayor Dyer is leading the effort to diversify Central Florida’s economy and create a new breed of high-tech, high-wage careers for residents in cutting edge industries such as digital media, life sciences and biotechnology, modeling, simulation and training, and aviation and aerospace.

 Mayor Dyer is also a fierce advocate for the expansion of public mass-transit and for creating more walkable, livable communities.
-Through his leadership, Orlando recently launched Central Florida’s first-ever commuter rail system called SunRail.
+Through his leadership, in 2014 Orlando launched Central Florida’s first commuter rail system called SunRail.

 Mayor Dyer also engineered one of the most remarkable downtown resurgences anywhere in the country, anchored by the creation of world-class sports, arts and entertainment venues for the City’s residents and visitors.
 In October 2010, Orlando’s residents opened the Amway Center, referred to by many experts as the most advanced arena on the planet.
 Beyond a place where residents have access to world class sports and entertainment, the facility helped sustain businesses and create jobs in the midst of a nationwide recession.